 ● Safety precautions must be taken as lime is highly alkaline and can cause serious injury.
 Personal protective equipment (PPE) must be worn by all individuals who come in contact with the binder or wet hempcrete material

 ● Proprietary binders are usually used as they have undergone testing and come with manufacture’s guidelines.
-Whilst the exact binder ingredients are trade secrets, it is widely believed that they typically consist of hydrated lime and 20-30% Portland cement for a faster set
+Whilst the exact binder ingredients are trade secrets, it is widely believed that many typically consist of hydrated lime and 20-30% Portland cement for a faster set

 ● All fixings exposed to hempcrete to be stainless steel